Not Logged in

 VISITORS FROM NON-CEPT COUNTRIES

 Application forms are available from the SARL or can be printed directly off this web page.
 Completed documents can be emailed to admin@sarl.org.za.
-The following documentation and fee is required.
+The following documentation and fee are required.

-South Africa has reciprocal agreements with the following countries - United States of America; United Kingdom; Israel; The Netherlands; Switzerland; Germany; Chile; Portugal; Botswana; Swaziland
+South Africa has reciprocal agreements with the following countries - United States of America; United Kingdom; Israel; The Netherlands; Switzerland; Germany; Chile; Portugal; Botswana; eSwatini.

 United States of America